Goutte/hellopoyt/README.md

 (Re)Generate the Website
 ------------------------

-The sources of the website are in the folder `src/`, and the output will be written in `public`.
+The sources of the website are in the folder `src/`, and the output will be written in `public/`.
-Only the latter should be available on the server.
+Only the latter should be available on the server, but you don't need to care about this.

 ### Dev